climate-action-kits/pxt-fwd-edu/gr4-bee-use.md

 ## Congratulations! @showdialog
 You've completed the activity!
 Did anything surprise you about this project?

-## Reflection @ Showdialog
+## Reflection @showdialog
-List 2 new things you learned today.
-What is one thing you want to learn more about?
+List 2 new things you learned today. <br> What is one thing you want to learn more about?

 ## Finished! @showdialog
 In the next step, you can click the ``|Done|`` button to finish the tutorial.